Ktang8894/VendingMachine/README.md

 ### State Diagram
 ![VendingMachine_StateDiagram](/VendingMachine_StateDiagram.jpg)

 The Vending Machine was designed using the concept of the State design pattern.
-There are two states (NoMoneyInsertedState, MoneyInsertedState) which determine the behavior of the vending machine when the actor inserts money or selects an item.
+There are two states, NoMoneyInsertedState and MoneyInsertedState, which determine the behavior of the vending machine when the actor inserts money or selects an item.
 To dispense an item, the user must first insert the sufficient amount of money for their item of choice, and then select the item.
 Selecting an item with no money inserted will cause the vending machine to report the cost of that item, and selecting an item with insufficient money inserted will report the remaining funds needed to reach the cost of the item.
 The vending machine will not return any change and all excess money inserted will be consumed upon item selection.